Advance Directives

 It is important that your medical treatment be your choice.
 The purpose of this form is to assist you in thinking about and writing down what is important to you about your health.

-In the state of New Mexico, you are legally entitled to state your preferences for treatment in advance in case a time comes when you are no longer able to make those decisions for yourself.
+In New Mexico, you are legally entitled to state your preferences for treatment in advance in case a time comes when you are no longer able to make those decisions for yourself.
 You also have a right to choose a person to make those decisions for you.
 If you do not appoint someone, the law provides that an appropriate relative or friend in a special relationship with you can make health care decisions on your behalf.
-Click here for the New Mexico Advance Directive forms

 My End-of-Life Decisions: An Advance Planning Guide and Toolkit